EntchenEric/ShopwarePluginQuickstartGuide/GettingStarted.md

 >
 > Your password does not show up when your typing.
 Just type blind.
 - enter the command `bin/console`
-- ow a list with all avaiable commands shuld show up.
+- now a list with all avaiable commands shuld show up.
 If you get a Error you shuld debug it.

 enter the command `bin/console plugin:create [name]`